AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 ## Introduction

-The year is 2014, you turn on the news, Ukraine is at war with Russia, there is a conflict between Israel and Hamas, and Tesla  just released their new AI powered  self-driving car…and people think it’s pretty cool.
-Ten years in the future, while some things have remained similar, the rhetoric surrounding AI is constantly at change.
+Almost everyone is talking about AI since OpenAI’s public launch of ChatGPT, AI has become one of the trendiest topics taking over every facet of our lives, but have you ever wondered when did AI enter the public consciousness?
+How has opinion changed on the topic over time?
+What topics are falling in and out of the news cycle?
+How is the sentiment and subjectivity around AI reporting?
+As we can identify when a news article around politics is leaning towards a certain agenda or bias, there really hasn’t been much awareness and research done on this end for AI reporting.

+By answering these questions, the project aims to computationally analyze the changing trends and rhetoric in AI journalism using data from the AI Incident Database (AIID).
+By leveraging natural language processing (NLP) techniques such as topic modeling, BERT, sentiment analysis, and embedding, the goal is to uncover insights into how the media reports incidents and harms related to AI over time.

+Introduction to the challenges and importance of analyzing media coverage of AI, explanation of the need for sentiment analysis in understanding public perception and overview of the specific research questions addressed in the project are the main problem understandings dealt here.

+By examining over 600 incident reports indexed by AIID, the project seeks to understand shifts in sentiment, language usage, and thematic trends in media coverage surrounding AI systems.
+The findings will not only benefit the AIID but also inform stakeholders in AI safety, governance, and compliance.

 ![sentiments over time](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/158225645/f8f5dd89-6f32-4373-99e3-995fa8030e8b)

-This study aims to analyze just how the sentiment and subjectivity trends have changed surrounding the reporting of AI technologies and incidents.
-On a broader scale, What topics are falling in and out of the news cycle?
-How is the sentiment and subjectivity around AI reporting?
-For a more nuanced answer, can we identify what sites and sources are most prominent in the AI reporting space, and how they differ in sentiment?
-What about the most prominent individuals who report in this space?
-Who are they and what are their views like?

 ![Reports over time](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/158225645/ce0de493-8b2d-4c2b-b438-95cda4983986)

-Just as we can identify when a news article around politics is leaning towards a certain agenda or bias, there really hasn’t been much awareness and research done on this end for AI reporting.
-By using the AI incidents database, our project aims to take the first steps in identifying these trends over time, and shine a light on how we should be viewing all the ever rising amount of news surrounding AI.

 ## Data Insights
 ### Cluster Analysis